 Just because winter is over, it doesn’t mean you need to put away your skis or snowboard.
 From pond skimming to spring skiing shenanigans, things can get a little wild at Tahoe ski resorts once the days get longer!

-Sugar Bowl Resort will host their always-popular Tiki Pond Skim event on April 20 that draws crowds and contestants.
-Cheer on (or heckle) the skills and wipe-outs and enjoy the promise of spring on the air.
+Northstar California will host their Spring It On! weekend event on March 26-27, with a spring-themed Rail Jam and a Pond Skim.
+Mark your calendars for Sugar Bowl Resort’s Tiki Pond Skim as it returns on April 16.
+Cheer on (or heckle) the skills and wipe-outs at the pond skim and enjoy the promise of spring on the air.
+Several area resorts have announced an extended ski season, meaning more spring skiing and boarding ahead.
 Reno Tahoe is known for ski seasons that last well into the spring months – with Palisades Tahoe claiming the title of Spring Skiing Capital – so you can extend your ski season almost into beach season!

 Trees and flowers are beginning to bloom all around!
 Whether you’re taking a stroll along the Riverwalk District, through the campus of the University of Nevada, Reno or on a hike in the hills of Reno or mountains of Lake Tahoe, you’ll be sure to notice trees and flowers blossoming throughout the region!
 Put on your walking shoes and take in the natural beauty, colors and sunshine gracing the area.
 Don’t miss out on some of the best Reno Tahoe hikes with waterfalls and wildflowers too.